OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/15 October 2016.md

 ## Notable Warnings or Predictions

-- **Entity attachments** in animals may lead to dangerous behavior, especially with strong or instinctive dogs
 - Mismatched pets can open vulnerability to chaos-inducing forces
-- A similar dog-related incident may happen again to **kawika** and **Awapuhi**, possibly more dangerously
 - Terrorist **dirty nukes** are possible, with implication of them being false flag operations
 - **World War III** escalation in Syria is not expected